 In the development of this report, Task Force members used a variety of Gen AI tools in seeking to understand the applications of Gen AI in the biological and biomedical sciences.
 Members also used more general tools in support of their brainstorming, organizing, conceptualizing, and editing the presentation of this material, and as support during meetings.
-Tools used include versions of ChatGPT, Anthropic Claude, Microsoft CoPilot, beautiful.ai, Zoom AI Companion and Summary.
+Tools used include versions of ChatGPT, Anthropic's Claude, Microsoft's CoPilot, beautiful.ai, Zoom AI Companion and Summary.